2021 Required Pre-College Program Forms

-Below you can download the packet of forms that all students/parents must fill out and submit before attending Skidmore's Pre-College Program.
+Below you can download the packet of forms that all students/parents must complete and digitally submit before attending Skidmore's Pre-College Program.

 Please note all forms are due by June 1.

-Financial Aid Forms - The Financial Aid Application deadline has been extended to Friday, April 17th.
+Financial Aid Forms (available soon) - The Financial Aid Application deadline is Thursday, April 1st.